Guides

 Opt-out props

-In these cases, you can use Laravel's dynamic prop syntax (
+In these cases, you can use Laravel's dynamic prop syntax (:) and pass in false.

 Copy to clipboard